ir-nlp-csui/ID-DepTB-CSUI/README.md

   * csui-test-105, the gold standard that manually annotated
   * csui-train-925, the training dataset that automatically converted

-* Split-400-630, thas was published in UD website with name [UI Indonesian CSUI](https://github.com/UniversalDependencies/UD_Indonesian-CSUI)
+* Split-UD, thas was published in UD website with name [UI Indonesian CSUI](https://github.com/UniversalDependencies/UD_Indonesian-CSUI).
+We need to create this split since UD treebank has requirement that a dataset with 20-30 K words should be split into 2 set, with the testing dataset consist of around 10K words.
+This split consists of two dataset:
+  * id_csui-ud-test.conllu, consists of around 400 sentences (10K words)
+  * id_csui-ud-train.conllu, consists of around 630 sentences (18K words)